 Mix all ingredients, roll out the dough on a cookie sheet and use a cookie cutter to cut out treats.
 Bake for about 20 minutes, let cool and feel good about watching your dog enjoy eating healthy apple treats just for dogs.

 Start Giving Your Canine Apples Today

 With a bit of mindfulness in how you give your dog apples, they will be completely fine and overjoyed in eating this delicious fruit.
 And as always with incorporating new food into the diet, keep an eye on your canine’s behavior for any sign or symptoms.
-It is always a good idea to check with your dog’s veterinarian first!Boost Your Dog's Immune System →
+It is always a good idea to check with your dog’s veterinarian first!Restore Your Dog's Health →

 Disclaimer: the advice and information in this article is not intended to be used as a replacement for professional medical advice from a veterinarian.